Why Legal Studies?

 The legal system affects nearly every industry in some way.
 Whether professionals want to improve their current job performance or move into a different field, they can enhance their knowledge of US law and important legal concepts with a degree in legal studies.

-The Value of a Master’s Degree in Legal Studies
+- The Value of a Master's in Legal Studies

 To effectively analyze legal situations or perform law-related responsibilities, professionals need to know the right questions to ask and how to approach legal challenges.
 Employers value individuals who can apply complex legal reasoning to their tasks.
 Pepperdine’s online Master of Legal Studies program provides students with the tools to think critically about the wide range of legal subjects covered in our curriculum.

 Many ideal candidates for Pepperdine’s Master of Legal Studies program perform law-related tasks in their current roles, such as negotiating contracts, ensuring compliance with industry regulations, navigating complex healthcare laws, or working closely with lawyers.
-Students come from various backgrounds and roles that might include:
+Our students come from various backgrounds and work in diverse industries.

 Business, Finance, and Investment